apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

-       dynamic_partition.buckets: specifies the number of partition buckets that are automatically created dynamic_partition.create_history_partition: specifies whether create history partitions, default value is false dynamic_partition.history_partition_num: used to specify the number of history partitions when enable create_history_partition
+       dynamic_partition.buckets: specifies the number of partition buckets that are automatically created dynamic_partition.create_history_partition: specifies whether create history partitions, default value is false dynamic_partition.history_partition_num: used to specify the number of history partitions when enable create_history_partition dynamic_partition.reserved_history_starts: Used to specify the starting dates of reserved history periods dynamic_partition.reserved_history_ends: Used to specify the ending dates of reserved history periods
        ```
     5)  You can create multiple Rollups in bulk when building a table
     grammar: